Need help filing your corporate tax?

 Several tax deductions under the DTDi are automatically awarded tax deductions without the need for further approval.
 These include:

-Automatic tax relief for these qualifying expenditure incurred during YA 2019 to 31 March 2020 are capped at S$150,000 per YA.
+Automatic tax relief for these qualifying expenditure incurred during YA 2019 to 31 March 2020 are capped at S$150,000 per YA, as announced in Budget 2018 to further encourage internationalisation.
 Activities within these four categories that exceed S$150,000, as well as all activities outside these four areas, will require Enterprise Singapore’s prior approval to be eligible for the DTDi.

 To qualify for the DTDi, a business in Singapore needs to: